Sarmada-hub/QA-Portfolio/Financial_Flow_Project/01_Requirements.md

 ### REQ-005 : Anti double execution
 - Double click / refresh must not create duplicated transactions.
-- Every transaction has a unique ID (e.g., TX-YYYYMMDD-xxxxx).
+- Every transaction has an unique ID.

 ### REQ-006 : Transaction history
 - All operations must be recorded, successed and failed